 In a terminal disclaimer, the patentee disclaims or dedicates to the public a portion of the term of a given patent.
 That is, the term of the patent is shortened from what it might otherwise be.
 Terminal disclaimers are frequently used to overcome double patenting, by disclaiming the period of patent term (if any) that would extend beyond that of one or more other patents.
 They are also used when design patent applications are revived after abandonment, disclaiming a period of patent term equal to the period of abandonment.
 Terminal disclaimers do not affect § 156 PTE, however.

 The USPTO has sometimes, but not always, printed an indication that a given patent is subject to a terminal disclaimer on the front page of the patent.
-But terminal disclaimers can also arise after a patent has been granted.
+Terminal disclaimers can also arise after a patent has been granted.
 In any event, the duration (and possibly also the existence) of a terminal disclaimer must be researched in the prosecution history of the relevant patent in USPTO records.
 This can generally be done using the online Patent Center portal and viewing the “Documents & Transactions”.
 Although the calculation of the disclaimed period may require additional research and analysis.
-For instance, it may be necessary to calculate the term of one or more other patents or a period of applicant delay for a design patent.
+For instance, it may be necessary to calculate the term of one or more other patents or the period of applicant delay for a design patent.

 Lapse or Expiration for Non-Payment of Maintenance Fees

 If a maintenance fee is not paid on time, then the patent will lapse or expire.
-This means that a given patent might no longer be in force even though it has not yet reached its maximum possible term.
+This means that a given utility patent might no longer be in force even though it has not yet reached its maximum possible term.

 What makes lapses/expirations complicated is that the patentee may be able to reinstate (that is, revive) the patent if a maintenance fee payment deadline was missed unintentionally.
 This may give rise to intervening rights (35 U.S.C. § 41(c)(2)).
 So, significantly, the expiration or lapse of the U.S. patent due to a missed maintenance fee may not mean the final and absolute end of rights in that patent if late payment is accepted.

 Terminology describing this lapses/expiration for non-payment of maintenance fees hasvaried.
-The USPTO currently tends to use “expiration” but “lapse” is a better term because it differentiates situations where revival is possible from those in which a patent’s term has expired because it has reached its maximum limit.
+The USPTO currently tends to use “expiration” but “lapse” is a better term because it differentiates situations where revival is possible from those in which a patent’s term has expired permanently because it has reached its maximum limit.

 Invalidation and Cancellation